mage-hq/magento-2-reorder-product/README.md

 # magento-2-reorder-product
-Magento 2 Reorder Product extension allows customers to order any purchased products again quickly.
-Save customers time in sorting and re-purchasing favorite products through previous purchase grid.
+Magento 2 Reorder Product extension lets customers reorder any products they have purchased before.
+They can see their past purchases in a grid and choose the ones they want to order again.
+This helps them save time and trouble in searching and reordering their favorite products.

 Please go to https://magehq.com/magento-2-reorder-product.html buy extension